Remillardj/PersonalLibrary/README.md

 ## Features

+### Book Management
-- Add books via ISBN lookup
+- Add books via ISBN lookup or search by title/author using Google or OpenLibrary APIs
+- Edit book details and fill in missing information from Google/OpenLibrary using ISBN
 - Track multiple copies of the same book
+- Mark books as read or unread

+### Lending Features
 - Manage book lending and returns
+- View lending history and metrics
 - Maintain a reading list

-- View lending history and metrics
+### Search & Organization
+- Search and filter books by various criteria, including no categories, read status, title, author, ISBN or acquisition date range

+### Administration
 - Admin panel with backup/restore functionality
-- Search and filter books by various criteria
+- Soft delete support for books and lending history with ability to restore or permanently delete

 ## Prerequisites